-Mr. BISCHOF: It has been a real pleasure to work with President Maia Sandu and her administration.
-We have fully supported Moldova's democratic reform agenda and the priorities that she and her administration have outlined.
+BISCHOF: It's been a real pleasure to work with President Maia Sandu and her administration.
+We've fully supported Moldova's democratic reform agenda and the priorities that she and her administration have outlined.
 This is reflected in the substantive increase of U.S. assistance, including \$628 million since February of last year.
-We have also seen a real uptick in the number of visits that we have-high level visits-including President Sandu's meetings with President Biden and Vice President Harris, as well as visits to Moldova by Secretary Blinken, Administrator Power, Ambassador Thomas-Greenfield, among others.
+We've also seen a real uptick in the number of visits that we have - high level visits - including President Sandu's meetings with President Biden and Vice President Harris, as well as visits to Moldova by Secretary Blinken, Administrator Power, Ambassador Thomas-Greenfield, among others.

-On their accomplishments, they have certainly laid out an ambitious political and economic reform agenda.
-We are engaged across all reform priorities.
+On their accomplishments, they've certainly laid out an ambitious political and economic reform agenda.
+We're engaged across all reform priorities.
 There is a multistage effort underway to improve integrity and transparency in the justice sector and to combat corruption, including reforms to the electoral code in line with recommendations by OSCE ODIHR and the Venice Commission.
-As well as passage of legislation to improve protections against gender-based violence, as well as countering discrimination and hatebased crimes.
-We are working closely with the government, as well as civil society, to press for continued progress to improve protections for vulnerable communities, including women, Roma, the Jewish community, persons with disabilities, and LGBTQI+ persons.
+As well as passage of legislation to improve protections against gender-based violence, as well as countering discrimination and hate-based crimes.
+So we're working closely with the government, as well as civil society, to press for continued progress to improve protections for vulnerable communities, including women, Roma, the Jewish community, persons with disabilities, and LGBTQI+ persons.

-Chairman WILSON: Thank you very much for your service.
-Again, it is so exciting to see the progress of the country of Moldova.
-We wish the best for the people of Moldova, and how thoughtful they are for the people of Ukraine.
+WILSON: Thank you very much for your service.
+And again, it's so exciting to see the progress of the country of Moldova.
+And we wish the best for the people of Moldova, and how thoughtful they are for the people of Ukraine.
 I yield back.

-Representative LAWLER: Thank you, Chairman Wilson.
+LAWLER: Thank you, Chairman Wilson.

-I will now recognize the Co-Chair of the Moldova caucus, Representative Ross, for 5 minutes.
+I will now recognize the co-chair of the Moldova caucus, Representative Ross, for five minutes.

-Representative Ross: Thank you so much.
-We have talked about the increase in defense spending and assistance for Moldova, and that it is increased to \$29.6 million.
+ROSS: Thank you so much.
+We've talked about the increase in defense spending and assistance for Moldova, and that it's increased to \$29.6 million.
 What actions has the State Department taken to make sure that this funding is used constructively?
-Are there benchmarks for future funding?
+And are there benchmarks for future funding?

-Mr. BISCHOF: Well, thank you for that question.
+BISCHOF: Well, thank you for that question.
 I think, because I also cover Ukraine, you know, our concerns about assistance are always there.
-We intend always to be good stewards of the taxpayer dollars.
-If you all permit me to take back that question and get you a more detailed answer about the sort of benchmarks we are looking at going forward as well as the safeguards that we have in place.
+And we intend always to be good stewards of the taxpayer dollars.
+And so if you'll permit me to take back that question and get you a more detailed answer about the sort of benchmarks we're looking at going forward as well as the safeguards that we have in place.

-Representative Ross: That would be great.
+ROSS: That would be great.
 I have another question.
 How can Congress better support Moldova's humanitarian efforts to assist the Ukrainian refugees?